ZzzLc0405/ZzzLc0405.github.io/_pages/about.md

 ### About Me

 I am currently pursuing a Master's degree in **Electronic Information** at the [College of Computer Science and Engineering](https://jsj.nwnu.edu.cn/), [Northwest Normal University](https://www.nwnu.edu.cn/), expected to graduate in **June 2025**.
 I am actively seeking opportunities to pursue a **PhD**—feel free to reach out if my profile aligns with your research group!
-You can find my CV here: [Lucong Zhang's Curriculum Vitae](../assets/ZLc_s_CV_EN.pdf).
+You can find my CV here: [Lucong-Zhang's Curriculum Vitae](../assets/ZLc_s_CV_EN.pdf).

 ### Research Interests